solidi/learning-notes/interviews/career-tips.md

     - TV story being a kid.

 ### What’s the best career advice you received?
+- When things are burning around you, stay calm.
 - Don't be so purpose driven.
 - Don't judge immediately.
 Observe, observe, observe, then make a judgement.